purescript-contrib/purescript-aff/README.md

 liftEff $ trace "Hello world!"
 ```

-This lets you write your whole program in `Aff`, and still call out to synchronous `Eff` code.
+This lets you write your whole program in `Aff`, and still call out to synchronous code.

-If your `Eff` code throws exceptions (`err :: Exception`), you can remove the exceptions using `liftEff'`
-to bring the exception to the value level as an `Either Error a`:
+If your `Eff` code throws exceptions (`err :: Exception`), you can remove the exceptions using `liftEff'`, which brings exceptions to the value level as an `Either Error a`:

 ```purescript
 do e <- liftEff' myExcFunc